miiakivi/portfolio/README.md

 ## Project Overview

-The portfolio project I developed is a testament to my proficiency in various technologies and my ability to create visually simple, beautifull and informative web applications.
+The portfolio project I developed is a testament to my proficiency in various technologies and my ability to create visually simple, beautiful and informative web applications.

 Leveraging the power of React, TypeScript, Bootstrap, and CSS, I have crafted a dynamic and engaging portfolio that effectively communicates my capabilities and achievements.